 Locate: Manage > Integrations > Popular > Waivers > Create/Edit Template

 - Subscriptions to the appropriate plan (see plan availability above).

 - Admin permissions or restricted permissions for Waivers & Documents.

-- The Waivers & Documents feature is available to those using items (Inventory > Items), a feature of our classic version of Checkfront, and those using products (Inventory > Products), a key feature of our newest version of Checkfront.
+- The Waivers & Documents feature is available to both those using items (Inventory > Items), a key feature of our classic version of Checkfront, and those using products (Inventory > Products), a key feature of our newest version of Checkfront.

 In this article, we review how to initiate the creation of a new document template.